-The study of mathematics can serve as the foundation for many careers, such as actuarial, teacher, financial analyst, data scientist, game designer, or animator.
+The study of mathematics or statistics can serve as the foundation for many careers, such as actuarial, teacher, financial analyst, data scientist, game designer, or animator.

 Undergraduate majors have exciting opportunities.
 These include conducting research and computer analysis, as well as pursuing special studies with highly regarded faculty members.
 Students have the opportunity to participate in industry internships and competitive research programs in the United States and abroad.
 A student may earn a stipend as an undergraduate teaching assistant by tutoring, grading papers, or leading tutorial sessions for introductory level math classes.